 This saw feels lightweight in your hands, which is a plus.
 It won’t drain your energy when holding it against the branches.

 The ergonomic handle works to your advantage, as well.
-It is designed to fit the palm of your hand and reduce wrist fatigue.
+It is designed to fit the palm of your hand.
+In turn, this reduced the wrist fatigue that I usually face when I use a bow saw for too long.

 - Up to 4-inch cutting capacity